-This minor is open to students in the Schools of Business & Technology and Liberal Arts only.
+This minor is open to students in the School of Business and Technology and School of Liberal Arts and Sciences only.

 Design today is a multidisciplinary collaborative field where business leaders, managers, and marketing specialists work closely with teams of designers, writers, and developers to accomplish goals.
 These goals range from small projects to complete business strategies.

 The Design Thinking minor was created for non-designers who are intending to work in the design industry or with designers, either as business developers, retail managers, account managers, or strategic planners.